How Do You Record eCommerce Sales in Accounting?

 Editor’s Note: This post was originally published in October 2017 and has been updated for accuracy and comprehensiveness.

-Whether you’re brand new to online retail and trying to decide how to set up your eCommerce business, or you’ve been around a while and simply reached the point where your DIY accounting solution just isn’t cutting it anymore, Xendoo’s innovative suite of business offerings can help you.
-Xendoo can get your small business accounting running like a well-oiled machine so you can focus on what’s important – growing your business.
+Whether you’re brand new to online retail and trying to decide how to set up your eCommerce business, or you’ve been around a while and simply reached the point where your DIY accounting solution just isn’t cutting it anymore, xendoo’s innovative suite of business offerings can help you. xendoo can get your small business accounting running like a well-oiled machine so you can focus on what’s important – growing your business.
 To be competitive in the new economy, cloud-based accounting is no longer a luxury; it’s a necessity.
 Here are some of the best accounting systems for Shopify that can help get your business on track.

 QuickBooks Online

 QuickBooks Online is the cloud-based version of the popular and versatile QuickBooks business accounting software.
-Quickbooks Online accounting system for Shopify allows you to access your account information from any web browser, and the API creates a seamless interface that links directly to Xendoo’s platform.
+Quickbooks Online accounting system for Shopify allows you to access your account information from any web browser, and the API creates a seamless interface that links directly to xendoo’s platform.
 That means you can easily organize and sync all of your critical financial data with no tedious manual data entry.
 Additionally, Quickbooks Online for Shopify allows you to easily create and send invoices, receive payments, pay bills, and manage payroll.

 • Track income and expenses